 Conference and Workshop Organization:

 Program Committee Memberships and Journal Reviews:

-Since October 2015 I am temporary professor for information security and privacy („Vertretungsprofessur“) at University of Siegen.
-Before that I was a member of the Security in Distributed Systems Group chaired by H. Federrath at University of Hamburg, where I graduated with a PhD in Computer Science in 2014.
-Before I moved to Hamburg in 2011, I worked at University of Regensburg as a research and teaching assistant at the Chair of Management of Information Security (now chaired by D. Kesdoğan) since 2008.
+Before I moved to Hamburg in 2011, I worked at University of Regensburg as a research and teaching assistant at the Chair of Management of Information Security (now chaired by Dogan Kesdoğan) since 2008.
 At University of Regensburg I was also a Program Coordinator („Studiengangskoordinator“) of the Faculty of Business, Economics and Management Information Systems, coordinating enrollment processes and course evaluation.
 I studied Management Information Systems („Wirtschaftsinformatik“) at University of Regensburg and University College Dublin and graduated with a Diploma with Honors (equivalent to a M.Sc.) in Management Information Systems in 2008.
 My diploma thesis on website fingerprinting received the CAST-Förderpreis 2008 and the GDD-Förderpreis 2008.
 My studies were sponsored by the German National Academic Foundation (Studienstiftung des Deutschen Volkes), the Röchling Foundation, and the Bavarian state (BayBFG).